pykale/pykale/examples/office_multisource_adapt/README.md

 ### 1. Description

-This example demonstrates multi-source domain adaptation methods with application in image object detection/recognition.
+This example demonstrates multi-source domain adaptation methods with application in image object detection/recognition on office-caltech dataset.

 ### 2. Usage